The Third of May 1808 (1814)

 Prior to the Modernist era, Spain produced two supreme artists - Velasquez the Serene and Goya the Turbulent.
 Alike in their genius, they were unlike in everything else.
 Velasquez was a smiling spectator in the tragicomedy of life.
 Goya was a boisterous actor.
 Velasquez, the philosopher, shook his head indulgently and said, "What fools these mortals be."
 Goya, the fighter, brandished his fist threateningly and cried, "What rascals these mortals be!"
 And he himself was not the least of the rascals.
 Both Velasquez and Goya were Spanish to the core.
 But the spirit of Velasquez' painting was primarily national, while the spirit of Goya's painting was at all times universal.
 Velasquez was a citizen of Spain.
 Goya was a man of the world.

 Velasquez depicted the life of his compatriots.
 Goya represented the life of mankind.
 Goya was one of the most comprehensive of the world's painters.
 He may well be called the Shakespeare of the brush.
 His imagination was all embracing.
-The scope of his genius included portraiture, landscape painting, mythological scenes, realistic stories, symbolical representations, tragedy, comedy, satire, farce, men, gods, devils, witches, the seen and the unseen and as was the case with Shakespeare's extravagant genius - an occasional excursion into the obscene.
+The scope of his genius included portraiture, landscape painting, mythological painting, realistic stories, symbolical representations, tragedy, comedy, satire, farce, men, gods, devils, witches, the seen and the unseen and as was the case with Shakespeare's extravagant genius - an occasional excursion into the obscene.

 Physically, this roisterous knight of the dagger and the brush was impressive rather than handsome.
 Somewhat below the medium height, he had the figure of an athlete.
 His features were coarse and irregular, but they were alive with the fire of an unsuppressed impetuosity.
 His deep black eyes would suddenly light up with the impudence of a child about to play a naughty prank.
 His nose was thick, fleshy, sensuous.
 His lips were firm, aggressive and unabashed.
 Yet there lurked about their corners at times a smile of good-natured joviality.
 His chin was the round, sensitive, smooth chin of a lover.
 A lover of life, of gaiety, of beauty.
 He enjoyed three things with equal gusto - to flirt with a wench, to fight a duel and to paint a picture.
 He was a master in the art of indiscriminate living - an audacious, brawling, philandering, befriending, swashbuckling and dreaming Don Juan of Saragossa!